A wonderfully aromatic biryani flavoured with decadent spices and baked with layers of fragrant basmati rice.

 Heat the ghee and add the sliced onion rings and cook over a medium heat and until caramelised and a lovely dark golden brown (approx. 20 mins).

 Remove half the cooked onions and set to one side.
-Add the ginger, garlic, bay leaves, cassia bark, black peppercorns, coriander, cumin, cardamoms, salt and turmeric to the pan and stir-fry for a few minutes until fragrant.
+Add the ginger, garlic, bay leaves, cassia bark, black peppercorns, cumin, cloves, green and black cardamoms to the pan and stir-fry for a few minutes until fragrant.

 Wash and roughly chop up the mint and coriander leaves with the stems.